braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 BRAPH 2.0 is a compiled object-oriented programming software.
 Its objects are _elements_, which contain a set of _props_ of various _categories_ and _formats_, as described in detail in the following sections.
 These elements are written in the BRAPH 2.0 pseudocode, which simplifies and streamlines the coding process.
-To convert them into usable matlab objects, BRAPH 2.0 needs to be compiled, which is done by calling the script `braph2genesis`, which will compile the whole code, as shown in `compilation`.
+To convert them into usable matlab objects, BRAPH 2.0 needs to be compiled, which is done by calling the script `braph2genesis`, which will compile the whole code, as shown in Compilation of BRAPH 2.0.
 **Compilation of BRAPH 2.0.**
 		Executing the script `braph2genesis` compiles BRAPH 2.0 and , subsequently, unit tests it.
 		Importantly, this function might take several hours to run (plus several more hours to unit test the compiled code).